a-little-world/little-world-design-system/packages/native/README.md

 npm storybook:android
 ```

-If you add new stories on the native (ondevice version) you either need to have the watcher running or run the stories loader
+If you add new stories you either need to have the watcher running or run the stories loader

 To update the stories one time